marcgg/marcgg.github.com/_posts/2016-07-04-monitoring-bugs.md

 The important thing here is that once a bug appears we make sure someone is aware of it and took some actions to make sure it's under control.

 Because of this objective of triaging every crash in the product app, the bugmaster's objective is to always be at inbox zero on bugs.
-Usually the site is stable so that's not too much of a burden, but if there are issues we are willing to spend time on this subject.

 #### Note On Not Reacting Right Away

 This might sound counter intuitive: if there is a bug, why not spend time right away to fix it?

 Well, firstly, we do not "snooze" every single exception without giving it some thought first.
-The decision do this is a matter of criticality and focus.
+The decision to do this is a matter of criticality and focus.
 Any complex production site with enough traffic is going to raises 500s, it's pretty much inevitable.
-However these exceptions are not equals and it's up to a developer to decide what to do.
+However these exceptions are not equal and it's up to a developer to decide what to do.

 Here are some examples where we think that snoozing can be appropriate: